College of Liberal Arts and Sciences

 Students who pursue Integrated Studies make new connections among the courses they have already taken and develop innovative ways of approaching challenging questions.
 Students will develop interdisciplinary skills that will help them solve real-world problems.
 Interdisciplinary programs encourage students to synthesize the theories, methods and analytical perspectives of diverse disciplines to bring new ways of understanding to particular themes or problems.

-This Bachelor of Arts Individually Structured Major — Integrated Studies (ISM) is a flexible degree option that is ideal for:
+This online Bachelor of Arts Individually Structured Major — Integrated Studies (ISM) is a flexible degree option that is ideal for:

 The Integrated Studies Online Option requires a total of 120 credits, and students must have already completed 60 credits to declare this major.
 This dynamic new program allows students to create their major by combining two course clusters from the same or different schools/colleges.